ledwards/holocron/ROADMAP.md

 UX IMPROVEMENTS
 ===============
-* tap a site rotates it 180 degrees
 * acronyms resolve to their expanded selves in the green filter query area (even for basic search)
 * Advanced search (for small phones) on press, hide the detailed view of the advanced query and leave just "combined reuslts" showing, on focus on the input field, show again
 * on advanced search, if i start scrolling, collapse my advanced search filter queries